The Laundry Girl: A Memoir of a Western Australian Girl by Faye Bohling

 The story is told against a poignantly described backdrop of what is a “Lost Perth” – Perth of the 40s, 50s, and 60s.
 Streets such as Newcastle, Aberdeen, and stores like Re Store, Eziwalkin Shoes, Boans, Bairds, and other Perth icons such as trolley buses bring a familiar and touching brush to this story.

 Faye ultimately survives her troubled childhood.
 In this book, she speaks publicly for the first time about her stay in the Home.
 She had been cautioned never to speak about it by her mother who arrived suddenly one day to collect her.
-In his preface to the book, Dr John Welland, likens this story to Albert Facey’s “A Fortunate Life” for the resilience and positivity that Faye Bohling retains despite the vicissitudes and heartaches she faced, even into her adult life.
+In his preface to the book, Dr John Welland, likens this story to Albert Facey’s “A Fortunate Life” for the resilience and positivity that Faye Bohling retains despite the vicissitudes and heartaches she has faced even into her adult life.